-How to Install WINE on Ubuntu.
-This compatibility layer allows Linux users to run Windows executables .exe files on Linux.
+Installing WINE software on Ubuntu.
+This compatibility layer allows Linux users to run Windows executables .exe files in Linux.
 The acronym is actually "WINE is Not an Emulator", because it isn't.
-But we will get to that later.
-This software is not included in default Ubuntu installs.
-However, it is available directly from official repositories.
-In the following tutorial, I cover one way to get the missing WINE tool installed on Ubuntu Linux.
-After installation is complete, we can proceed to run our Windows software from Linux.
+But we will get to that here in a bit.
+This software is not included in default Ubuntu installs, though it is available directly from the official universal or WineHQ Ubuntu repositories.

 Wine works by translating Windows API calls into POSIX.
 Instead of using virtual machine simulation to emulate logic.
 Through the use of API to POSIX translation, we can eliminate most of the performance issues found when using alternate methods like emulation.
 The result is a true integration of Windows applications right into your Linux desktop.